-The unitholder may be exposed to legal risks (in line with legal documentation, the execution of contracts and the limits within them), and risks related to the reuse of cash received as collateral.
-The mutual fund NAV may change due to fluctuations in the value of securities purchased for investment from cash received as collateral.
-Due to exceptional market circumstances, the unitholder may also be exposed to liquidity risk involving, for instance, difficulties trading certain securities.
+The investor may be exposed to legal risks (in line with legal documentation, the execution of contracts and the limits within them), an operational risk and risks related to the reuse of cash received as collateral.
+The UCI NAV may change due to fluctuations in the value of securities purchased for investment from cash received as collateral.
+Due to exceptional market circumstances, the investor may also be exposed to liquidity risk involving, for instance, difficulties trading certain securities.